Published: 13:28, June 25, 2026 | Updated: 19:33, June 25, 2026

 In this photo taken from the official Facebook page of the Society for the Prevention of Cruelty to Animals, a staff member holds a juvenile crocodile rescued from a residential block in Sham Shui Po, with its jaws secured before examination at the organization’s Tsing Yi center in Hong Kong, June 24, 2026.

 Police officers and staff from the Society for the Prevention of Cruelty to Animals (SPCA) were dispatched to the scene.
-The animal, later confirmed to be a young crocodile, was captured after a brief struggle and sent to the SPCA for medical examination and care.
+The animal, which was later confirmed to be a young crocodile, was captured after a brief struggle and sent to the SPCA’s Tsing Yi center for medical examination and care.
+According to the SPCA, the reptile is believed to be a juvenile hybrid Siamese-saltwater crocodile, and one of its limbs is thought to be injured.
+It is now in a stable condition, local media reported.

 In this photo taken from the official Facebook page of the Society for the Prevention of Cruelty to Animals, a crocodile rests in a holding crate at the SPCA facility, where it is receiving veterinary care after being found injured on a residential balcony in one of Hong Kong’s densely populated neighborhoods on June 24, 2026.
 The society uses bilingual messages in the image to remind the public that crocodiles should not be kept as pets.